-These patents and applications, including various patents that expire during the period 2021 to the late 2030s, in aggregate are believed to be of material importance in the operation of AbbVie's business.
+These patents and applications, including various patents that expire during the period 2022 to the early 2040s, in aggregate are believed to be of material importance in the operation of AbbVie's business.
 However, AbbVie believes that no single patent, license, trademark (or related group of patents, licenses, or trademarks), except for those related to adalimumab (which is sold under the trademark Humira), are material in relation to the company's business as a whole.
 The United States composition of matter (that is, compound) patent covering adalimumab expired in December 2016, and the equivalent European Union patent expired in October 2018 in the majority of European Union countries.
 In the United States, non-composition of matter patents covering adalimumab expire no earlier than 2022.
 AbbVie has entered into settlement and license agreements with several adalimumab biosimilar manufactures.
-Under the agreements, the license in the United States will begin in 2023 and the license in Europe began in 2018.
+Under the agreements, the licenses in the United States will begin in 2023 and the licenses in Europe began in 2018.

-In addition, the following patents, licenses, and trademarks are significant: those related to ibrutinib (which is sold under the trademark Imbruvica) and those related to risankizumab (which is sold under the trademark Skyrizi).
-The United States composition of matter patent covering ibrutinib is expected to expire in 2027.
+In addition, the following patents, licenses and trademarks are significant: those related to ibrutinib (which is sold under the trademark Imbruvica) and those related to risankizumab (which is sold under the trademark Skyrizi).
+The United States composition of matter patent covering ibrutinib is expected to expire in 2027, however no generic entry for any ibrutinib product is expected prior to March 30, 2032, assuming pediatric exclusivity is granted.
 The United States composition of matter patent covering risankizumab is expected to expire in 2033.

 AbbVie may rely, in some circumstances, on trade secrets to protect its technology.
-AbbVie seeks to protect its technology and product candidates, in part, by confidentiality agreements with its employees, consultants, advisors, contractors, and collaborators.
+AbbVie seeks to protect its technology and product candidates, in part, by confidentiality agreements with its employees, consultants, advisors, contractors and collaborators.
 These agreements may be breached and AbbVie may not have adequate remedies for any breach.
 In addition, AbbVie's trade secrets may otherwise become known or be independently discovered by competitors.
-To the extent that AbbVie's employees, consultants, advisors, contractors, and collaborators use intellectual property owned by others in their work for the company, disputes may arise as to the rights in related or resulting know-how and inventions.
+To the extent that AbbVie's employees, consultants, advisors, contractors and collaborators use intellectual property owned by others in their work for the company, disputes may arise as to the rights in related or resulting know-how and inventions.